Chapter 2 - Faculty and Academics

 - The process determines that the course does, in fact, have equivalent learning outcomes to an equivalent, traditionally delivered course.

-- No three-credit-hour course shall consist of fewer than nine days of classes offered over a period of time not less than three weeks.
+- No three-credit-hour course shall consist of at least than nine days of classes offered over a period of time not less than three weeks.

 - All requirements for a three-credit-hour course are applied proportionately to one, two, four, or other credit-hour values.